 What are the outcomes for mother and infant based on gestational age of membrane rupture?

 Any pregnant woman who has experienced rupture of membranes in pregnancy between 16+0 to 22+6 weeks gestation.

 Cases in which membranes ruptured before 16+0 but were only diagnosed in the 16+0 – 22+6 period.

-This study is being funded by Wellbeing of Women in partnership with Little Heartbeats.
+This study is being supported by Wellbeing of Women in partnership with Little Heartbeats.

 Ethics committee approval